 Hi, I’m Dr. John Gannage, founder of Markham Integrative Medicine.
 My medical background is within the scope of Family Practice, a specialty that ideally emphasizes continuity of care, comprehensive care, health promotion and prevention.
 Recognizing the limitations of my conventional training, particularly in regard to supporting the “chronically unwell” and today’s epidemics, I began the scientific process of searching and observing outside of standard medical training.
 I support strongly the concept of Integrative Medicine, which incorporates aspects of Complementary Medicine adjunctively with Conventional Medicine.
 I offer, therefore, a holistic approach with specific emphasis on lifestyle counselling, nutrition and nutritional therapy, and mind-body medicine, areas in which I have special training.

 Dr. John Gannage, holding an active medical licence in good standing with the College of Physicians and Surgeons of Ontario (CPSO), and as a longstanding practitioner of CAM, is considered an expert in the CAM field.
 Dr. Gannage is regularly requested to offer his opinion regarding current standard of care and best practices within his professional domain.
-He is a Peer Assessor for the CPSO, works on behalf of the Investigations, Resolutions and Complaints Committee, and has acted as Preceptor for fellow physicians as part of the CPSO’s self-regulating governance and education initiatives.

 Dr. Gannage founded and is currently the Medical Director of Markham Integrative Medicine, where he has been emphasizing prevention and treatment of chronic disease through nutrition, detoxification, immune sysem modulation and reduction of oxidative stress since 1998.
 In addition, Dr. Gannage has been administering Chelation Therapy since 1999, in which he is specifically trained, and has also received training in Oxidative Medicine and Lipid Exchange Therapy.
 He is a Defeat Autism Now clinician, and in 2012 completed Modules 1 and 2 of proposed Fellowship training in MAPS, the Medical Academy for Pediatric Special Needs.